What can I do to prepare?

 My research is FDA regulated.
 How is the FDA responding to the COVID-19 outbreak, and what should I do to make sure my studies are documented appropriately if research activities have?

-The FDA has issued a guidance for industry sponsors and Institutional Review Boards: FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic (linked to guidance).
+The FDA has issued updated guidance for industry sponsors and Institutional Review Boards: FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic.
+This updated document includes several FAQs including guidance on obtaining signed informed consent from COVID-19 patients in isolation.
 Notable indications are below.

 For all trials that are impacted by the COVID-19 pandemic, sponsors should describe in appropriate sections of the clinical study report (or in a separate study-specific document):